 Obviously temperance advocates opposed his research.
-In addition, finding that drinkers live longer than abstainers was not very relevant in the U.S. during Prohibition.
+Also finding that drinkers live longer than abstainers was not very relevant in the U.S. during Prohibition.

 60 Minutes Program

 Then in 1991, CBS News devoted a segment of its “60 Minutes” TV program to the “French Paradox.”
 That is the fact that the French eat a diet rich in fats and cholesterol.
-Yet they have a coronary heart disease rate 40 percent lower than the U.S. The explanation suggested was that the French consumption of wine provided great protection against the disease.4
+Yet they have a CVD rate 40 percent lower than the US.
+The idea was that the French wine drinking provided great protection against the disease.4

 This was news to most viewers but not to alcohol researchers.
 That’s because for decades studies were reporting that moderate drinkers live longer on average.